On Eigenvalues of Geometrically Finite Hyperbolic Manifolds with Infinite Volume: Introduction

-where $\widehat{M}_{thick}$ denotes the thick part of $M$ under a suitable choice of Margulis constant, and $\lambda_k(M)$ denotes the $k$th discrete eigenvalue of the Laplacian operator acting on functions on $M$ counting with multiplicities.
-By \cite{Hislop1994}, like in the finite-volume noncompact case, for the infinite-volume case, there are at most finitely-many eigenvalues of finite multiplicity in $[0, ((n - 1)/2)^2)$; but there are no eigenvalues in $[((n - 1)/2)^2, \infty)$.
-Based on the technique of \cite{hamenstadt2018small}, we generalize the lower bound result there to geometrically finite, hyperbolic $n$-manifolds with infinite volume: \bigbreak
+where $\widehat{M}_{thick}$ denotes the thick part of $M$ under a suitable choice of Margulis constant, and $\lambda_k(M)$ denotes the $k$-th discrete eigenvalue of the Laplace-Beltrami operator of $M$ counting with multiplicities.
+Let $M$ be a geometrically finite, hyperbolic $n$-manifold of infinite volume.
+Denote by $\widetilde{M}$ the neighborhood of the thick part of the convex core of $M$, constructed in Section 2 \ref{construCore} Based on the techniques of \cite{hamenstadt2018small}, we bound the eigenvalues of the Laplace-Beltrami operator of $M$ by those of $\widetilde{M}$:

-\begin{theorem} Let $M$ be an oriented geometrically finite hyperbolic manifold of dimension $n \geq 3$ with infinite volume, whose cusps are all of maximal rank.
-Denote by $\widetilde{M}$ a suitable closed thick neighborhood of the convex core of $M$, which will be chosen later, and $\lambda_k(M)$ the $k$th discrete eigenvalue of the Laplacian operator acting on functions on $M$.
+\begin{theorem} Let $M$ be an oriented geometrically finite hyperbolic manifold of infinite volume with dimension $n \geq 3$, whose cusps are all of maximal rank.
+Denote by $\lambda_k(M)$ the $k$-th discrete eigenvalue of the Laplace-Beltrami operator of $M$.
 Then for all $k \geq 0$, we have

 where the boundary condition on $\widetilde{M}$ is Neumann. \end{theorem}